expressjs/expressjs.com/en/guide/migrating-5.md

 <h3 id="req.params">req.params</h3>

-The `req.params` object now has a **null prototype**.
+The `req.params` object now has a **null prototype** when using string paths.
+However, if the path is defined with a regular expression, `req.params` remains a standard object with a normal prototype.
 Additionally, there are two important behavioral changes:

 **Wildcard parameters are now arrays:**